mtrevisan/Boxon/README.md

 <a name="annotation-basic"></a>
 ## Basic annotations

-Here the build-in basic annotations are described.
+Here the built-in basic annotations are described.

 You can use them as a starting point to build your own customized readers.